seanf316/P2-Movie-Buff-Or-Bluff/README.md

 When the user was on the end of quiz results page they are indicated to enter a username if they score more then 0 or if 0 they are indicated to play again.
 There is a play again button that would direct them back to the quiz page and all worked as expected but if the user was to click the browser/mobile back button instead the quiz would start again but would not be reloaded to its original state.
 This caused the amount of questions to go over what was expected and the progress bar width grew outside its container.
 The problem was not evident in VS Code and could not be replicated there so several commits where done in the testing period to try and resolve.
 ![End Page Bug](/docs/readme/bugs/endpage-bug.png)

-Fix - After numerous attempts and alot of commits testing various code to try and override/change the back button behavior I decided to remove the endpage.html and implement all the code into the quiz.html.
+Fix - After numerous attempts and a lot of commits testing various code to try and override/change the back button behavior I decided to remove the endpage.html and implement all the code into the quiz.html.
 I set the end page section to hidden and revealed it with javascript code at the time required.
 Now when a user presses the browser/mobile back button they are brought back to the homepage instead of the quiz.
 </details>

 <details><summary>Bug - Mobile Lighthouse Performance</summary>